-Modifiers are assigned in multiples of ten, ranging from +10 to +30 and -10 to -30, as noted on the Modifiers table.
+Modifiers are assigned in multiples of ten, ranging from +10 to +30 and -10 to -30.
+See the Modifiers diagram, bottom of page.

 In addition to the test's inherent challenge level, various situational aspects may also influence the test, such as high-quality gear, poor environmental conditions, or the health of the character.
 These factors are also represented as modifiers based on their level of severity, as noted on the Modifiers table.